 Get the Recipe Pesto Quiche with Ricotta and Asparagus

 - 1 pie crust, homemade or store-bought

 - 2 Tablespoons unsalted butter

 - 1/2 cup yellow onion, diced

 - 1 ½ cups asparagus, cut into 1-inch pieces

 - 1/3 cup basil pesto

-- Preheat oven to 375°.
-Place dough in a 9-inch pie pan.
-Trim edges and crimp if desired.
-Line crust with parchment paper and fill with pie weights or dried beans.* Bake for 10-12 minutes until edges are slightly golden brown.
-Remove and set on wire rack to cool while you prepare the quiche.
+- Preheat oven to 375°F. Place the pie crust (homemade or store-bought) in a 9-inch pie pan.
+Trim edges and crimp as needed.
+Place a piece of parchment paper inside the crust and line with pie weights or dried beans.
+Bake for 8-10 minutes until edges are slightly golden brown.